-POLS 202 Political Parties And Pressure Groups (3)
+POLS 202 Political Parties and Pressure Groups (3)

 The course is devoted to an analysis of the actual and proper roles of the major extra-constitutional political institutions of America.
 Primary emphasis is placed on the contemporary national political scene, with secondary emphasis on historical material, analysis of the state and local roles of parties, and pressure groups.
 Prerequisite: POLS 201.
-Spring and alternate years.
+(Spring and alternate years)

-POLS 203 State And Local Government (3)
+POLS 203 State and Local Government (3)

 This course focuses on organization, structure and interrelationships of state and local governments in the American federal system.
 Prerequisite: POLS 201.
-Fall and Summer.
+(Fall and or Spring)